 The Macular Society has local groups which meet throughout the country and also offer a telephone counselling service.
 Sometimes it can help to talk about your feelings or share with people who may have had similar experiences.

-Best can cause problems with your central vision.
-However, most people with Best have some vision that they can use everyday and using your vision won't make your Best worse.
+Best disease can cause problems with your central vision.
+However, most people with Best disease have some vision that they can use everyday and using your vision won't make the disease worse.

 There are lots of things that you can do to make the most of the vision you have.
 This may mean making things bigger, using brighter lighting or using colour to make things easier to see.
 Ask your ophthalmologist, optician or GP to refer you to your local low vision service, which can provide you with magnifiers to help with reading, advice on lighting and tips on how to make the most of your peripheral vision for everyday tasks to help make the most of your sight.